Blotter: Men stripped, robbed en route to buy beer - Salisbury Post

 Before the SUV arrived at the second store, the driver pulled over and held the victims at gunpoint, telling them to take off their clothes and turn over their belongings, Sifford said.

 When one of the two victims didn’t get undressed fast enough, Sifford said, he was struck on the head with a pistol.
 The suspects also fired warning shots into the air.
+Sifford said the sheriff’s deputy observed a knot and a cut on the head of one of the two men.

-Sifford said the victims were unable to read the license plate on the vehicle and couldn’t provide a clear description of the suspects.
+Sifford said the victims were unable to read the license plate on the vehicle and couldn’t provide a clear description of the suspects other than to say they were Black men who had dreadlocks and a shaved head as well as that the gun was silver.

 People with information about the robbery can call the Rowan County Sheriff’s Office at 704-216-8700 or provide an anonymous tip to Salisbury-Rowan Crime Stoppers by calling 1-866-639-5245 or visiting tips.salisburyrowancrimestoppers.org.